pekrau/CouchDB2/README.md

 ### `db.delete(doc)`

-Delete the document, which must contain the `_id` and `_rev` items.
+Deletes the document, which must contain the `_id` and `_rev` items.

 ### `db.purge(docs)`

-Perform purging (complete removal) of the given list of documents.
+Performs purging (complete removal) of the given list of documents.

 Uses a single HTTP request to purge all given documents.
 Purged documents do not leave any meta-data in the storage and are not